fahaamtashfeen/fahaamtashfeen/README.md

 # About Me

-- 🔭 I’m currently working on school projects and personal projects
+- 🔭 I’m currently working on school projects and personal projects (currently focused on a functional MERN stack ecommerce store)
-- 🌱 I’m currently learning learning audio development
+- 🌱 I’m currently learning audio development
-- 👯 I’m looking to collaborate on audio dev projects
+- 👯 I’m looking to collaborate on audio dev projects and robotics projects.
+Really anything actually, I find plenty of curiousity in many topics so if you have something, please reach out
-- 🤔 I’m looking for help with anything and everything lol im a noob
+- 🤔 I’m looking for help with anything and everything, I'm always learning
 - ⚡ Fun fact: I'm a music producer as well!
 I've mainly produced rap and r&b but I love producing a wide variety.
-Ask me about some names you might know that I've produced for 👀
+Ask me about some tracks I've produced and people I've worked with!